BigBang1112/revalidate/README.md

     2. Check for file above 8MB (default) - if true, append validation warning and skip the file
     3. Parse file as Gbx - expected Replay.Gbx, Ghost.Gbx, or Map.Gbx without GBX.NET errors, otherwise append validation warning and skip the file
     4. Generate SHA256 of the file and discard duplicates - append validation warning and skip the file
-    5. Store all validation info and useful map info + unmodified binary of the file
+    5. Store/memorize all validation info and useful map info + unmodified binary of the file
         - For Replay.Gbx: if multiple are present, then pick the first one (multi-ghost replays are likely not validable), always store to database
         - For Ghost.Gbx: store temporarily (wait until all maps are gathered)
         - For Map.Gbx: store temporarily (wait until all replays and ghosts are gathered)